mikebryantky/checkregister-backend/readme.md

 ## Redis
-The unit tests use an embedded Redis server tp simulate a Redis instance.
-For development and production profiles, you must have an actual Redis server running.
-I suggest running Redis in [Docker](https://hub.docker.com/_/redis).
+The unit tests use Mockito to emulate RedisTemplate.
+For development and production, an actual Redis server is needed.
+See note above about application-test.yaml if you want to run unit tests against an actual Redis instance.